 Our programme is delivered using a two-year cycle.
-Please see our RSE Audit and Provision Map (2021), as well as our long-term plans.
+Please also see our 'RSE Audit and Provision Map' (available to view via the 'Catholic Life' section of the school website), as well as our long-term plans.

 ASSESSMENT AND EVIDENCE